Back

 Structure your Confluence intranet better

-It’s crucial that important content is easily discoverable and usable by anyone.
+Important content must be easily discoverable and usable by anyone.
 With the right data and analysis, you can identify:

 • how to improve existing content.